-In this review, we summarise the latest independent research to find candidates for the title "Best Life Insurance 2017", and provide simple explanations of how different types of life insurance work.
+We summarise the latest independent research to find the "Best Life Insurance Policies 2017", and provide simple explanations of how different types of life insurance work.

-If you'd like to compare life insurance providers and prices straight away, you can get a quote at the Activequote website.
+If you'd like to compare the life insurance providers in our lists and prices, you can get a quote at the ActiveQuote website.
+ActiveQuote can also offer advice over the phone to help find policies to suit your needs.

-- Legal and General - Level term assurance
+- Legal & General - Level or Decreasing Term Assurance

 Top 10 Over 50s Life Insurance

-- Post Office - Over 50s Life Cover
+- Legal & General - Over 50s Life Insurance Plan

 - Royal London - Over 50s Life Cover

-- Sainsbury's - Over 50s Life Insurance - Increasing Plan
+- Sainsbury's Bank - Over 50s Life Insurance Plan

 Top 10 Whole of Life Insurance

-- Scottish Provident - Pegasus Whole of Life Plan
+- Royal London - Pegasus Whole of Life Plan

 - Zurich - Adaptable Life Plan

-To create these Top 10s, we combined reviews by Fairer Finance on each company's record for Claims, Complaints, and Transparency with ratings by another independent financial services review firm.
-Our aim is to rank Life Insurance policies based on quality, not cost.
+To create these lists of the best life insurance in the UK, we combined reviews from Fairer Finance on each company's record for claims, complaints, and transparency with ratings on the comprehensiveness of the policy by a separate independent financial services review firm.
+Our aim is to find the best life insurance policy based on quality, not cost.

 We've also ranked the best health insurance companies here.